 Cover and simmer for 20 to 25 minutes if using fresh green beans, or 25 to 35 minutes if you are using frozen.
 The beans should be crisp tender when they are done.

 Stir in the salt and pepper.
 Give it a taste, and season with additional salt and pepper, as desired.

 This recipe calls for fresh or frozen green beans.
 Often, I’m asked whether canned green beans can be used as a substitute in recipes.

 Canned green beans tend to fall apart, because they are softer than frozen or fresh green beans.
 You’ll end up with mush at the end of this recipe, so my best advice is to stick with the fresh kind if you can, or give frozen a whirl if that’s what you have on hand.

 Crazy for green beans?
 Here are some more recipes from Foodal that you should definitely try:

 Do you prefer to use fresh or frozen green beans for recipes like this one?
 Tell us in the comments below, and be sure to rate the recipe after you give it a try.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on February 5, 2013.
-Last updated: November 30, 2020 at 14:20 pm.
+Last updated July 20, 2020.
 With additional writing and editing by Meghan Yager and Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.